salilshankar/trackit/docs/api/update_asset.md

 ---
 title: Update Asset
-description: Update the mutable fields (comments, asset_model, asset_type) of an existing asset by its ID.
+description: Update mutable fields of an asset by ID (comments, asset_model, asset_type) using PUT or PATCH.
 ---

 Overview
-Use this endpoint to update one or more mutable fields on an existing asset.
-Only the fields provided in the request body are modified; all other fields remain unchanged.
-Unknown keys are ignored.
-If none of the accepted fields are provided, the request is rejected.
+This endpoint updates one or more mutable fields on an existing asset.
+Both PUT and PATCH perform a partial update: only the provided, allowed fields are modified.
+If none of the allowed fields are included in the request body, the request is rejected.

 - Function: update_asset